arsistyle/arsistyle/README.md

 ---

 ### 🤖 AI-First Development
-I leverage advanced LLMs (Claude Team) to accelerate development cycles and ensure code excellence.
+I leverage advanced LLMs (Claude) to accelerate development cycles and ensure code excellence.
 My approach is **AI-assisted and human-refined**, allowing for rapid iteration without compromising architectural integrity.

 ### 🎯 Specialization: The Astro Ecosystem
 I engineer high-conversion web assets using **Astro** for its zero-JS-by-default philosophy.
 Combined with **Tailwind CSS** and **Shadcn/UI**, I build interfaces that are not just fast, but optimized for how modern AI search engines index content.